 - For research and education/outreach projects, describe and justify your methods.
 For planning grants, describe and justify your activities.

 - Include a timetable linked to the various activities and phases of the project.
-Funding is available for one-year projects only.
+Funding is available for one year projects only.
 The grant period is June 1, 2022 through May 31, 2023.

 - Projects should include tangible products (for example, publications, web pages, social media posts, videos, radio shows, public art, decision support tools, reports, workshops and related materials, etc.).
 Innovative use of media is encouraged.